 When Is Surgery Needed?

-Although over 95-97% of our patients with plantar fasciitis respond to non-surgical treatment, a very small percentage of patients may require surgery.
+Although over 90% of our patients with plantar fasciitis respond to non-surgical treatment, a very small percentage of patients may require surgery.
 After we have exhausted all conservative treatment options and you still continue to have heel pain, surgery will be considered.
 The surgery that Dr. Blackmer usually performs is an Endoscopic Plantar Fasciotomy.
 This involves 2 very small incisions where a small portion of the fascia is incised under the visualization of a micro-camera similar to arthroscopy.
-Dr. Blackmer will discuss the surgical options with you and determine which approach would be most beneficial for you.

 No matter what kind of treatment you undergo for plantar fasciitis, the underlying causes that led to this condition may remain.
 Therefore, you will need to continue with preventive measures.
 Wearing supportive shoes, stretching, and using orthotic devices.